xenomorphis/cardmage/docs/CardSetup.rst

     fire = "element_fire.png"

 This file assigns every icon file to a unique 'name' to be used for referencing it in the card settings later on.
-This is one of the rare cases where the key name you assign a icon file to is completely up to you.
+This is one of the rare cases where the key name you assign the icon file to is completely up to you.

 3.3 Fonts